February 11, 2020 4 min read

 Now we’re getting into the really fun stuff.
 Masashi-san is a crazy badass of a blacksmith who forges in slippers and light cigarettes off of 1000 degree steel.
 He’s incredibly fast at making knives, yet despite his speed they somehow come out better than most.
 He favours semi-stainless steel, which keeps an edge almost as well as high-carbon steel, but is very difficult to rust.
 His knives offer the best of both worlds, all in a very sexy package.

 Of course we had to leave the best for last.
-The Sugimori is named for Knifewear Calgary manager Kasumi’s family name, as she designed this line for us.
-The Sugimori line is the crown jewel of our santoku collection, easily one of the most beautiful blades in our shops.
-This santoku is fully stainless, with an excessively durable micarta handle.
-The blacksmith behind the Sugimori knives, Tomoo Matsumura-san, employs the only female apprentice blacksmith that we’ve ever seen in Japan.
+The Tojiro Atelier line is the crown jewel of our santoku collection, easily one of the most beautiful blades in our shops.
+This santoku is fully stainless, with an excessively durable eco-wood handle.
+The blacksmith behind the knives, Tomoo Matsumura-san, employs the only female apprentice blacksmith that we’ve ever seen in Japan.
 How great is that?
 If you’re looking for something that has both great looks and a cool backstory, this is the one to get.